Chris Johnson (baseball)

-Christopher Dalton Johnson (born October 1, 1984) is an American professional baseball coach and former third baseman who is the assistant hitting coach for the Washington Nationals of Major League Baseball (MLB).
-He played in MLB for the Houston Astros, Arizona Diamondbacks, Atlanta Braves, Cleveland Indians, and Miami Marlins.
+Christopher Dalton Johnson (born October 1, 1984) is an American professional baseball coach and former third baseman.
+He played in Major League Baseball (MLB) for the Houston Astros, Arizona Diamondbacks, Atlanta Braves, Cleveland Indians, and Miami Marlins.
+He most recently served as the assistant hitting coach for the Washington Nationals.

 Amateur career

-Johnson was drafted in the 37th round by the Boston Red Sox in the 2003 Major League Baseball Draft, but he opted for college.
+Johnson was drafted in the 37th round by the Boston Red Sox in the 2003 Major League Baseball draft, but he opted for college.
 He attended Stetson University, where he led the Hatters to the 2005 and 2006 Atlantic Sun Tournament Championships.
 In 2005, he was named the A-Sun Freshman of the Year, and played collegiate summer baseball for the Hyannis Mets of the Cape Cod Baseball League.
-Johnson was drafted by the Houston Astros in the fourth round of the 2006 Major League Baseball Draft.
+Johnson was drafted by the Houston Astros in the fourth round of the 2006 Major League Baseball draft.